Skip to main content

 Strength

-For their weight poplar timbers are relatively strong and tough, and in the dried state, and depending on type, are only about 15 to 30 per cent inferior to European oak in all strength properties except hardness and shear, where they are about 50 per cent inferior.
+For their weight, poplar timbers are relatively strong and tough, and in their dried state, and depending on type, are only about 15 to 30% inferior to European oak in all strength properties except hardness and shear, where they are about 50% inferior.

 Durability